DisorganizedWizardry/TrueNAS-smartctl/README.md

 ## Troubleshooting

-The script relys on smartctl to output json, make sure the below commands work.
+The script relies on smartctl to output json, make sure the below commands work.

 The command to scan for drives.
 ```